-The question marketing professionals want answered is do the traits predict people's purchasing behavior?
-Can companies successfully target certain products at people based on their personalities?
-And how do you find out what personalities they have?
-Are the extraverts you know wild spenders and the introverts you know penny pinchers?
-Maybe not.
+Do personality traits predict people's purchasing behavior?
+Can companies successfully target certain products to people based on their personalities?
+How do you find out what personalities consumers have?
+Are extraverts wild spenders and introverts penny pinchers?

-The link between people's personalities and their buying behavior is somewhat unclear, but market researchers continue to study it.
-For example, some studies have shown that "sensation seekers," or people who exhibit extremely high levels of openness, are more likely to respond well to advertising that's violent and graphic.
-The practical problem for firms is figuring out "who's who" in terms of their personalities.
+The link between people's personalities and their buying behavior is somewhat unclear.
+Some research studies have shown that "sensation seekers," or people who exhibit extremely high levels of openness, are more likely to respond well to advertising that's violent and graphic.
+The problem for firms is figuring out "who's who" in terms of their personalities.